getnot/quadrant/README.md

 **This repo will contains source code for google extension with below feature after completion**
 - Replace new tab page with a high-resolution image and clock - done
-- A button to swicth between image and priority quadrant screen - button added
+- A button to swicth between image and priority quadrant screen - added
 - Priority Quadrant screen to manage your daily task

 ---------------------------------------------------------------------------------------------------------------